lehendo/sovereign/SECURITY.md

 **Important:**
 - Screenshots are stored unencrypted on your local disk
 - Anyone with access to your computer can view captured screenshots
-- Use at your own risk - this is early-stage software
+- Use at your own risk

 ### Data Privacy